CartoDB/academy/_app/_tutorials/counting_points_polygons.md

 ## Analyze the Map by Intersecting Layers

-You can count all the points (populated places) in the polygon (European countries) by applying the _Intersect second layer_ analysis option.
+You can count all the points (populated places) in the polygon (European countries) by applying the _Intersect second layer_ analysis option, and style the results based on the analysis.

 1. Click the _ADD ANALYSIS_ shortcut from the `ne_10m_populated_places_simple` data layer